Babul Supriyo: Political career

 On 19 September 2019, Supriyo was attacked by students after he was invited to attend an event at Calcutta's Jadavpur University.

 On 13 August 2019, Supriyo Babul, accused the state government of not giving food for the cyclone affected people in Fazarganj for 5 days.

 In the 2021 West Bengal Legislative Assembly election, Babul Supriyo ran from Tollyganj (Vidhan Sabha constituency) as the Bharatiya Janata Party candidate and lost by more than 50,000 votes.
 Probably stung by an unexpected defeat, Supriyo stated that Bengal had made a 'historic mistake' by voting for TMC.
 However the Facebook post was later deleted.

 On 31 July 2021, Babul Supriyo announced on social media his decision to quit politics and also resign as a Lok Sabha MP.
 However, days later he decided to complete his tenure as MP.
 He then edited his Facebook post deleting the "won't join any party" remark raising speculations.
 On 18 September 2021 he joined TMC in presence of Abhishek Banerjee.

 On 16 April 2022 he was elected as a Member of the West Bengal Legislative Assembly from Ballygunge Assembly seat.

+On 27 February 2026, Supriyo was announced as the Trinamool Congress party candidate from West Bengal for the 2026 Rajya Sabha elections to be held on 16 March.
+After he was elected as an MP, he resigned as a cabinet minister and as a member of legislative assembly.